chiwenshi/INFO_6205_502/README.md

     }

 ### The process of the evolution
 > First initpopulation, then calculate the fitness and record the best fitness.
-Second select the best individual.
-Third intersect and mutate.
+Second, select the best individual.
+Third, intersect and mutate.
 Repeat those processes until it arrives the maximum generation.Below is the code:

      public void solve() {
         readDate();